Reba Hore: Life

 Reba had completed her graduation in economics and became a member of the Communist Party in 1948.
 Later, she joined the Government College of Art & Craft in Kolkata.
 After completing her studies, she started teaching art at St. John's Diocesan School from 1951.
 It was three years later, when she married Somnath Hore in 1954.

 She lived and worked in different cities, namely Kolkata, New Delhi and Shantiniketan over the course of her life.
 Hore died in 2008.

 Career

 Hore was mostly under the shadow of her husband.
 However, the incredible number of artworks created in a style of her own make her stand out.

 Style and influences

 Reba Hore's works describe her emotional responses to the stimuli of her day-to-day life experiences.
-These stimuli might be as simple as the animals in her courtyard, the everyday lives of the people, and the folk zest of the Shantiniketan where she had spent her entire life.
-In other cases, they might be the spine-chilling and emotional portrayal of momentous human tragedies like the Bengal famine, which was contemporary to her times.
+These stimuli ranged from as simple as the animals in her courtyard, the everyday lives of the people and the folk zest of the Shantiniketan to an emotional portrayal of momentous human tragedies like the Bengal famine, which was contemporary to her times.

-The depictions in her paintings are deeply introspective comprehensions of the universal human drama.
-It reminds us, time and again, that ‘no man is an island’.
-Hore's work was universal which made her an artist of the people.
-She was also a preeminent creator and a master of the strong descriptive line.
-The lines & colors in her dry pastels & mixed media works seem to be hastily put together.
-Yet with a few apparently rough and spontaneous strokes, she evokes an entire emotional universe.
+The depictions in her paintings are introspective comprehensions of the universal human drama.
+The lines and colors in her dry pastels-mixed media works are emphasized.
+She utilizes rough and spontaneous strokes to display the range of human emotion during tragedy.